WantedTechnologies/xpresso/README.md

 	return x.Object(this).hashCode();
 }
 ```
-The code above works by exploring the members of *this* and of each of its superclasses (via reflections) and by dynamically computing the hash code for *this* based on the values of those members.
+In the above code, xpresso first finds the members of *this* (via reflections) and then dynamically computes the hash code for *this* based on the values of its members.

 ```
 @Override